MustCodeAl/programming_mental_notes/reviewfolder/README.md

     }
 }

-// look at struct definition to understand the other of the parameters fn parse_binary_expr(pair: pest::iterators::Pair<Rule>, lhs: Node, rhs: Node) -> Node {
+// look at struct definition to understand the order of the parameters fn parse_binary_expr(pair: pest::iterators::Pair<Rule>, lhs: Node, rhs: Node) -> Node {
 // will create a new node to insert into a syntax tree
     Node::BinaryExpr {